CottageLabs/oarr/README.md

     type=<type of statistic to return>

 This lists all of the statistical events which conform to the parameters

+## Read-Write API

+All calls to the Read-Write api must include your api_key as a query argument.  e.g.

+    POST /record?api_key=oiquroiywqteoiqu823 [registry object]

 ### Record Create (Read-Write)